ks982579/java-time/README.md

 A `constructor` method is automatically generated to setup the class.
 By default, it just calles `super()`, which invokes `Object` without arguments.
 As such, any fields in the class schema that are not defined are given default values, typically 0 or `null`.

 Using the `static` keyword can make class variables.
 These are associated with the class and therefore the same across all instances.
 Use the `final` keyword as well to make the value immutable, aka a **constant**.

+If it is not constant, maybe a class count, changing the property value on one instance updates that value on all of them.
+This is because the value reference back to the class.
+Think like a memory location.

+## Encapsulating Data

+p.
+130 / 142